Chapter 15 — Cracks

 The crowd dispersed, the meat and crates counted again, chalk marks redrawn on the board.
 Order restored, but brittle.

-Later, as I sat with Merlin, stroking the fur around his tired chest, I thought about it.
 This camp wasn't a hive.
 It was a cage.
-And cracks in cages spread if you press hard enough.
+And cages crack if you press hard enough on the right places.